Joseph-W-E/ProjectPokemon/README.md

 ### Moves
 ##### MoveBase
 Move information.
 This table includes basic information about moves like name, power, pp, etc.
+### Abilities
+##### AbilityBase
+Ability information.
+This table includes ability names, descriptions, and what generation that ability is from.
 ### Items
 ##### ItemBase
 Item information.
 This is table may not be implemented as items may not exist in the game.
 More information on that will come.